graphql-perl/sample-mojolicious/README.md

 This is a demonstration of using Mojolicious to serve GraphQL, using [GraphQL::Plugin::Convert::MojoPubSub](https://metacpan.org/pod/GraphQL::Plugin::Convert::MojoPubSub) to make a schema.
-The schema includes a working subscription.
+The schema includes a working subscription, and implements a working real-time chat system.

 ### To use: